FAUSheppy/icinga-passive-checks-monitoring/README.md

 ## Setup
-Please refer to [https://blog.atlantishq.de/post/monitoring-icinga-1/](my blog) for a detailed how to.
+Please refer to [my blog](https://blog.atlantishq.de/post/monitoring-icinga-1/) for a detailed how to.

 ## Script Parameters